top of page

 Making Mallow Seed Capers

 Lately, I’ve been getting into the mindset that there are no weeds, only plants whose uses I’ve yet to discover.
 It started with Yarrow, Mullein, and Dandelion.
 From there, I’ve moved on to Plantain and now Common Mallow!
-I’m excited to share with you all my newfound plant friends as I spend this summer foraging and preparing as much as I can from around our property.
-The best part about this recipe is that if you would like to see fewer Common Mallow plants in your garden, harvesting a cup of the seed pods for this recipe will significantly reduce their numbers for next season.
+I’m excited to share all my newfound plant friends with you as I spend this summer foraging and preparing as much as possible from around our property.
+The best part about this recipe is that if you want fewer Common Mallow plants in your garden, harvesting a cup of the seed pods for this recipe will significantly reduce their numbers for next season.

 Jump To Recipe Button